axelvaldez/radical-companies/_posts/ownership/2023-05-22-is-co-ownership-a-give-away.markdown

 <h1>Happy Endings!</h1>
  <p>You want them to succeed and they want succeed.
 Nevertheless, keep in mind that we are trained from an early age to <em>compete</em>.</p>
  <p>You were the boss and everybody submitted to you (more or less).
 Now all of you will have to learn to collaborate and deal with each other as equally well-intentioned and wanting your common work to succeed.</p>
- <p>It is going to be streneous for a while, but at the end of the tunnel you all get what you want.</p>
+ <p>It is going to be strenuous for a while, but at the end of the tunnel you all get what you want.</p>

 {% include related.html %}